aws-samples/serverless-hotdog-detector/README.md

 # Serverless Hotdog Detector

-This example shows you how to build a [serverless](https://aws.amazon.com/serverless/#getstarted) hotdog detecting Slack app on AWS using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), and [Amazon Rekognition](https://aws.amazon.com/rekognition/).
+This example shows you how to build a [serverless](https://aws.amazon.com/serverless/#getstarted) hotdog detecting chat app on AWS using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), and [Amazon Rekognition](https://aws.amazon.com/rekognition/).

-This example is intended to work with [Slack](https://slack.com/), but could also be modified to work with other popular chat apps such as [Facebook Messenger](https://www.messenger.com/).
+This example is intended to integrate with [Slack](https://slack.com/), but could also be modified to work with other popular chat apps such as [Facebook Messenger](https://www.messenger.com/).

-This repository contains sample code for all the Lambda functions depicted in the diagram below as well as an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template for creating the functions and related resources.
+This repository contains sample code the Lambda function depicted in the diagram below as well as an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template for creating the function and related resources.

 To see some of the other real-world examples of Rekognition in action check out the [Image Recognition and Processing Backend Serverless reference architecture](https://github.com/awslabs/lambda-refarch-imagerecognition)

 ![testing of example gif](images/TestingExample.gif)

 ## Walkthrough of the Architecture
-1. A user posts a message containing the image to classify to a chat app channel that’s monitored by the chatbot.
+1. A user posts a message containing the image to perform hotdog detection on in a channel monitored by the chat app.
-1. The chat app posts the event to an Amazon API Gateway API for the chatbot.
+1. The chat app posts the message to an Amazon API Gateway API for the chat app.
-1. The chatbot validates the event.
-This event triggers an AWS Lambda function that downloads the image.
+1. The API invokes the app Lambda function and downloads the image contained in the message.
 1. Amazon Rekognition’s image recognition and labelling feature scans the image and returns a list of detected labels.
-1. The chatbot checks the list for labels corresponding to hotdogs to determine if the image contained a hotdog.
+1. The chat app checks the list for labels corresponding to hotdogs to determine if the image contained a hotdog.
-1. The chatbot uses the chat app API to post a message to the chat channel detailing whether the image was a hotdog or not.
+1. The chat app posts a message to the chat channel detailing whether the image was a hotdog or not.

 ![screenshot for instruction](images/Architecture.png)

 ## Running the Example
 ### Preparing Slack
-First make sure you're logged in to Slack, then follow these instructions to prep your bot:
+First make sure you're logged in to Slack, then follow these instructions to prep your app:
 1. [Create an app](https://api.slack.com/apps?new_app=1) ([Documentation](https://api.slack.com/slack-apps#creating_apps))
 1. From the `Basic Information` tab under `Settings` take note of the `Verification Token` as it will be required later
 1. Navigate to the `OAuth & Permissions` tab under `Features`